Onwrikbaar/NeoDK/Design.md

 - C-BD
 - AC-BD

-Every single pulse can be directed to a different electrode configuration of 2, 3 or 4 electrodes, if so desired.
+Every single pulse can have either of the two polarities, and be directed to any of the nine different electrode configuration of 2, 3 or 4 electrodes, if so desired.
 This allows the creation of stimulation patterns that are perceived as moving across the skin or in 3D through the body.

 ## Electronic design
 ### The output transformer